How long may an insurance company contest a life policy after its effective date?

 Study for the PSI Life Exam.
 Enhance your knowledge with flashcards and multiple choice questions, each question comes with detailed explanations.
 Prepare effectively for your certification exam!

-The duration that an insurance company can contest a life insurance policy after its effective date is typically set at two years.
-This is a standard provision in many jurisdictions to protect policyholders.
-It allows the insurer a reasonable amount of time to investigate the application and any potential misrepresentation or fraud that may have occurred during the underwriting process.
 This two-year contestability period helps to balance the interests of both the insurer and the insured.
 After the two-year mark, the insurance company generally cannot contest the validity of the policy based on statements made in the application, except in cases of outright fraud or non-payment of premiums.
 This provision serves to provide policyholders with a sense of security, knowing that their policy will be upheld unless there are significant issues that arise within that initial timeframe.